Open-Access Publishing

 Should all publications be open access?

-Increasingly, research funders (e.g., UKRI) are requiring publications to be open access and articles are also required to be open access for REF eligibility.
+Increasingly, research funders (e.g., UKRI) require publications to be open access and articles are also required to be open access for REF eligibility.
 If deciding not to publish open access, it is worth taking this into consideration.
 Ultimately it is important that your work appears before the most appropriate audience.

 Is it extra work?